-- LaTeX: Export the diagram to a .tex text file. - PS Portrait: Export the diagram to a Postscript file (.ps) in portrait mode. - PS Landscape: Export the diagram to a Postscript file (.ps) in landscape mode. - EPS: Export the diagram to an Encapsulated Postscript file (.eps). - JPG: Export the diagram to a JPG/JPEG file (Joint Photographic Experts Group, .jpg). - PNG: Export the diagram to a PNG file (Portable Network Graphics, .png).
+- PS: Export the diagram to a Postscript file (.ps) in portrait or landscape mode. - EPS: Export the diagram to an Encapsulated Postscript file (.eps). - JPG: Export the diagram to a JPG/JPEG file (Joint Photographic Experts Group, . ipg). - PNG: Export the diagram to a PNG file (Portable Network Graphics, .png).